-[ICAO (date of proposal)]

-[IMO (date of proposal)]

-[NATO (date of proposal)]

-[SFCG (date of proposal)]

-Regional organisations

-[ESA (date of proposal)]

-[Eumetnet (date of proposal)]

-[Eurocontrol (date of proposal)]

-[Other relevant information]

-2. Harmonization of the text of footnotes of RR Article 5
+5C.
+Harmonization of the text of future proposed footnotes to RR Article 5

 Issue

 A proposal was received to consider harmonization of the text of the future proposed footnotes to Article 5 of the Radio Regulations in accordance with resolves 4 of Resolution 26 (Rev.WRC-07), which states that "that footnotes serving a common purpose should be in a common format, and, where possible, be grouped into a single footnote with appropriate references to the relevant frequency bands".